A7medMekkawyCS/Socket/README.md

 - Messages sent by a connected client can be broadcast to all other clients or routed according to future business rules.
 - The connection lifecycle (connect and disconnect events) is logged to assist with debugging.

-## Security and best practices
-- Restrict allowed origins in production to trusted domains only.
-- Store secrets such as database credentials in environment variables or a secure secret manager.
-- Consider rate limiting, authentication, and authorization for non-public routes and events.
-- Enforce input validation for both HTTP requests and socket events.

-## Extensibility
-- Add models to represent domain entities and encapsulate database logic.
-- Add routes to expand the REST API surface for your application.
-- Add socket event namespaces and rooms to segment real-time traffic by feature or tenant.
-- Integrate observability (metrics and tracing) to monitor performance and reliability.

-## Troubleshooting
-- If the server does not start, verify that the database is reachable and that configuration values are set.
-- If browsers fail to connect via WebSocket, confirm that the allowed origins include the frontend address and that network proxies permit WebSocket upgrades.
-- Use server logs to trace connection events and request handling during development.
-# Socket